Lamborghini Huracán STO – Review

 Such invitations, believe-you-me, are still very much the stuff of dreams; my bedroom walls were covered in Countachs – the Huracán’s equally wild and wedgy forbear – when I was a teenager.
 So let’s just say if I wasn’t available, I very soon would be.
 My reply, simply read what time do you need me?
 I then set about clearing my diary, rearranging airbnb check-ins, and reading up on exactly what it was Lamborghini were asking me to drive.

-The Huracán STO was conceived to “combine the fun and ‘emotion’ of the Super Trofeo one-make racecar and the competitive spirit of the GT3 racer into a hardcore road-legal package”, apparently.
+As the Lamborghini Users Manuals state, The Huracán STO was conceived to “combine the fun and ‘emotion’ of the Super Trofeo one-make racecar and the competitive spirit of the GT3 racer into a hardcore road-legal package”, apparently.
 STO stands for Super Trofeo Omologato and it is, to put things in layman’s terms, the Huracán in its lightest, most focussed – purest, if-you-will – and most aggressive form.
 It’s louder than an F1 car, rear-wheel drive only, and capable of 193mph and 0-62mph in 3 seconds dead.
 The body is made almost entirely from composite, the glass is thinner to reduce weight, and the magnesium wheels are shod with bespoke Bridgestone Potenza tyres in either Sport or Race configurations.
 The adolescent me would’ve definitely had wall space for one of these!

 Behind the compact alcantara trimmed two-seater cockpit sits a naturally aspirated – no turbos; no hybrid drive systems or electric motors – 5.2 litre V10 petrol engine that produces 631bhp at 8,000rpm, and 417lbft of torque at 6,500rpm.
 Behind that, there’s an enormous adjustable rear wing that wouldn’t look out of place on an aircraft; it’s said to produce a whopping 420kg of downforce – at 174mph!
 And as if that wasn’t quite enough, the STO also gets much deeper side skirts and spoilers to up its already dramatic presence ever further.